dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 >
 > Hint: Don't make this game harder than it needs to be.

-As the description states, you need to “win” a chess game.
+As the description states, you need to "win" a chess game.
 Unfortunately, the game is anything but fair: after the first few moves, all the opponents pawns will turn into queens.
 Check mate.

 Clicking on the link, we get to [the check board](https://hackerchess-web.h4ck.ctfcompetition.com).

 #### Solution

 This game is full of bugs.
-Moreover, changing the difficulty won’t have any noticeable effect :)
+Moreover, changing the difficulty won't have any noticeable effect :)

-There is an SQL injection in the “master login“ page.
+There is an SQL injection in the "master login" page.

-Use username `master` and password `‘or’x’=‘x` to get access to the admin page.
+Use username `master` and password `'or'x'='x` to get access to the admin page.
 Here is an example with cURL, you will have to use the browser.

 ```shell
 ❯ curl 'https://hackerchess-web.h4ck.ctfcompetition.com/admin.php' -X POST \